george24601/notes/java/concurrency/concurrency.md

 If this method completes abruptly, just as if it completes normally, the virtual machine will release the lock on the this object automatically.

 The one difference is that instead of acquiring a lock on this (as there is no this in a class method), the thread must acquire a lock on the appropriate Class instance.

+The class java.lang.Object defines three methods, wait(), notify(), and notifyAll(), to facilitate this.

+In order to call either wait() or notify the calling thread must first obtain the lock on that object.
+In other words, the calling thread must call wait() or notify() from inside a synchronized block.

+A thread cannot call wait(), notify() or notifyAll() without holding the lock on the object the method is called on.
+If it does, an IllegalMonitorStateException is thrown.

+### Nested Monitor Lockout

+To avoid slipped conditions the testing and setting of the conditions must be done atomically by the thread doing it, meaning that no other thread can check the condition in between the testing and setting of the condition by the first thread

+that fair lock implementation problem?